DouglasHeinan/tamarack-treks/README.md

 * I found Flask's Application Factory formula a little hard to wrap my head around at first.
 But now, having used it extensively in this project, many of its weird idiosyncrasies are now second nature to me.

+## Future Features
+* Add user-ratings to gear and trail pages
+* Allow users to DM or otherwise connect with each other outside of comment fields
+* Add campsite listings and user reviews
+* Add application that takes in user filters to recommend campsite or hiking trail locations
+* Replace admin created reviews with user reviews

 ## Contact
 Creator: Doug Heinan